Keeper-Wallet/Keeper-Wallet-Extension/README.md

 });
 ```

-REPLY: true/false
+Response: true/false.

+Possible errors:

-- `{ message: "User denied message", code: 10 }` – the user rejected the request
+- `{ message: "User denied message", code: 10 }` – the user rejected the request.
-- `{ message: "Api rejected by user", code: 12 }` – The website is not trusted
+- `{ message: "Api rejected by user", code: 12 }` — the website was previously blocked by the user.

 #### resourceIsApproved

-Check allow API status for your origin
+Check whether the user allowed your website to access Keeper Wallet.

 Example: